NREL/floris/docs/source/developers.rst

 For Developers
 --------------
-FLORIS is currently maintained at NREL's National Wind Technology Center by `Jen King <mailto:jennifer.king@nrel.gov>`_,
+FLORIS is maintained at NREL's National Wind Technology Center.
-`Paul Fleming <mailto:paul.fleming@nrel.gov>`_,
-`Chris Bay <mailto:chris.bay@nrel.gov>`_, and
-`Rafael Mudafort <mailto:rafael.mudafort@nrel.gov>`_.
 We are excited about community contribution, and this page outlines processes and procedures we'd like to follow when contributing to the source code.

+For technical questions regarding FLORIS usage please post your questions to `GitHub Discussions <https://github.com/NREL/floris/discussions>`_ on the FLORIS repository.
+We no longer plan to actively answer questions on StackOverflow and will use GitHub Discussions as the main forum for FLORIS.
+Alternatively, email the NREL FLORIS team at `christopher.bay@nrel.gov <mailto:christopher.bay@nrel.gov>`_, `bart.doekemeijer@nrel.gov <mailto:bart.doekemeijer@nrel.gov>`_,
+`rafael.mudafort@nrel.gov <mailto:rafael.mudafort@nrel.gov>`_, or
+`paul.fleming@nrel.gov <mailto:paul.fleming@nrel.gov>`_.

 Git and GitHub
 ==============